zradke/PromiseZ/README.md

 		return [self doSomethingElseAsyncWithResult:value];
 	} onBroken:^id(NSError *reason) {
 		...
-		return nil;
+		return [[PZPromise alloc] initWithBrokenReason:reason];
 	}];

 The returned promise will only be resolved after `-doSomethingAsync` resolves its promise and `-doSomethingElseAsyncWithResult:` resolves.
-We can continue chaining as long as we need, allowing us to handle errors in a single on-broken block:
+We can continue chaining as long as we need:

 	PZPromise *promise = [[[self doSomethingAsync] thenOnKept:^id(id value) {
 		return [doSomethingElseAsyncWithResult:value];